-Robert handles the job of Controller, writer, editor, keep Cheryl out of trouble, etc. believe me, that last one is a big job!
+Robert handles the jobs of Controller, Writer, Editor, and keeping Cheryl out of trouble, etc. believe me, that last one is a big job!

 Without Winnie, Sumi Nungwa would not be what we are.
-She is a traditional Navajo elder who lives by Canyon de Shelly, Arizona.
+She is a traditional Navajo elder who lives by Canyon de Chelly, Arizona.
 Winnie always had a strong desire to help her people.

 Barbara is passionate about helping her Navajo elders and preserving her culture!
 She has watched her mother, Winnie Henry, and us for years as we have served the elders.
 Now she is stepping up and becoming just as key as her mother.